DW0RKiN/M4_FORTH/README.md

     BEGIN ... flag WHILE ... flag WHILE ...
 BREAK ...
 REPEAT|AGAIN|flag UNTIL

+The RAS and data stack variant, if it knows the immutable END value, does not store it in the (ras/data) stack, but in the (+)LOOP code.
+So then I only save the index.

+Words like I J K find out for yourself what type of loops and accordingly find where and at what depth they find the index.

 #### Non-recursive
 The variables are stored in the function memory.